WEZR (AM)

-WEZR (780 kHz) is an AM radio station in Rumford, Maine.
-The station is owned by Stan Bennett, through licensee Bennett Radio Group.
-The station airs a conservative talk radio format.
-As a sports station, it was the home of the Portland Pirates American League hockey, and Portland Sea Dogs Eastern League baseball.
-On weekday mornings and middays, some Christian talk and teaching programs were also heard.
+WEZR (780 kHz) was an AM radio station in Rumford, Maine.
+The station was owned by Stan Bennett, through licensee Bennett Radio Group, LLC.
+The station aired a conservative talk radio format.

+History

-The station was assigned the WTME call letters by the Federal Communications Commission on July 11, 2001.
+The station went on the air August 21, 1953, as WRUM, associated with the Rumford Daily Times newspaper.
+It changed its call sign to WLLB on November 21, 1997, and to WTME on July 11, 2001.

 WTME's programming was previously simulcast with WCNM (1240 AM) in Lewiston and WKTQ (1450 AM) in South Paris.
 WCNM switched to CNN Headline News in July 2001 and is now hot adult contemporary station WIGY, while WKTQ became country music station WOXO in August 2016 and is now WPNO, a simulcast of WEZR.

 On March 8, 2017, WTME changed its format to sports, with programming from NBC Sports Radio.
+As a sports station, it carried Portland Pirates hockey, and Portland Sea Dogs baseball.
+On weekday mornings and middays, some Christian talk and teaching programs were also heard.

 WTME, along with its sister stations, went off the air March 29, 2020, citing financial considerations that included expected reduction in advertising revenue attributed to COVID-19.
 The stations had been up for sale following the death of owner Dick Gleason in February 2019.
 A sale of the Gleason Media Group stations to Bennett Radio Group was announced in May 2020, and was consummated on August 5, 2020, at a sale price of $500,000.

-On August 9, 2020, WTME changed its call letters to WIGY, and returned to the air on August 19, 2020, as Hot AC "WIGY", which it returned to simulcasting WEZR (the former WCNM) and WPNO (the former WKTQ) in the process.
-It changed its callsign to the current WEZR on September 7, 2020.
-However, in 2021, the format later shifted to classic hits, as "105.5 & 96.9 WIGY".
+On August 9, 2020, WTME changed its call letters to WIGY, and returned to the air on August 19, 2020, as a hot adult contemporary station, once again simulcast with WEZR (the former WCNM) and WPNO (the former WKTQ).
+It changed its callsign to WEZR on September 7, 2020.
+In 2021, the format shifted to classic hits, as "105.5 & 96.9 WIGY".

 On October 26, 2021, WEZR and W252DS, along with WPNO and its translator, split from the simulcast with WIGY and flipped to conservative talk, branded as "The Patriot".

+The Federal Communications Commission cancelled the station’s license on November 20, 2025.